Kabir Ahmed (footballer)

 Kabir Ahmed (কবির আহমেদ; 2 February 1935 – 3 January 2019) was a Bangladeshi football player and coach.
 He was one of the few East Pakistani players to have represented the Pakistan national team.
-He was part of the legendary East Pakistani attacking trio of Kabir, Mari Chowdhury and Ashraf Chowdhury.
+He was part of the legendary East Pakistani attacking trio alongside Mari Chowdhury and Ashraf Chowdhury.

 Club career

 Kabir began his career with Town Club in the Barishal First Division in 1951.
 At 17, he joined Bengal Government Press and won the First Division League of Dhaka.
 In 1953, he played for Governors XI against Kolkata Mohammedan, during an exhibition match in Dhaka.
 In 1955, Kabir joined Dhaka Wanderers and won the league.
 The following year, he and several teammates joined Dhaka Mohammedan after a dispute with Wanderers authorities.
 At Mohammedan, Kabir won the league five times and the Aga Khan Gold Cup once.
 In 1958, led by Kabir, Mari Chowdhury, and Ashraf Chowdhury, Mohammedan reached the quarter-finals of India's IFA Shield.
 In 1959, he played for Police AC with national teammates Nabi Chowdhury and Zahirul Haque.
 He retired in 1967 due to a serious knee injury.